Sport Performance Enhancement MSc

 Duration:

-The MSc Enhanced Sport Performance offered an excellent variety of modules and high level of expertise that was delivered with a focus on education relevant to applied, real-world careers.
+The MSc Applied Sport Science offered an excellent variety of modules and a high level of expertise that was delivered with a focus on education relevant to applied, real-world careers.

 Ally Velzian